If you're homeless or at risk of homelessness

 If the council decides you’re intentionally homeless and not entitled to permanent housing, it can’t ask you to leave temporary housing straight away.
 You must be allowed to stay for long enough to give you a reasonable opportunity to find somewhere else to live.

 You will normally have to pay a reasonable charge for temporary housing.
-You may need to claim Housing Benefit to help with housing costs
+You might need to claim Housing Benefit to help with housing costs.

 Temporary housing has to meet certain standards.
-If you don’t think temporary accommodation is suitable for your needs, get advice
+If you don’t think temporary accommodation is suitable for your needs, talk to an adviser.

 Help to stay in your home